-We like this added feature as it gives the flexibility to have a decaf or flavored coffee every so often without having to swap out the beans in the machine.
+We like this feature as it gives the flexibility to have some decaf coffee or flavored coffee every so often without having to swap out the beans in the machine.
 Particularly useful if you’re entertaining and need to make 1 decaf for the group.

 To get the most out of your shiny new espresso machine, you need the best espresso beans.

 Check out the top choices from experts throughout the coffee industry:

 When you take into consideration all the machinery needed to make a bean-to-cup coffee maker a reality, it’s no surprise that the De’Longhi Eletta is somewhat bulky.
 At 18.4 inches high, 10.2 inches wide, and 14.2 inches deep, it will dominate even a fairly spacious kitchen.
 And you need enough clearance above the machine to access the bean hopper.

 That being said, it’s a fairly slender coffee machine.
 So if you have some counter space with no upper cupboards, you can probably squeeze the Eletta Cappuccino in without any difficulty.

 The updated design of the Eletta 44660 over the 45760 is much sleeker with soft touch buttons as opposed to the spaceship-like box of the previous model.
 Whilst they are small design changes, they do make the whole machine feel much more up-to-date.
 This machine will no longer feel out of place in a modern kitchen.

 De’Longhi is a well-trusted manufacturer with a very long history of making excellent coffee machines starting with the Stilosa for under $100.
 So it will surprise no one to learn that this is a very well-built espresso machine.
 They also offer a 2-year warranty as standard.